comp-think/comp-think.github.io/README.md

-# comp-think.github.io
+# Computational Thinking and Programming

-The website of the Computational Thinking and Programming material
+The website of the book written for the *Computational Thinking and Programming* course of the second-cycle degree in *Digital Humanities and Digital Knowledge* of the University of Bologna.